 Ozempic Side Effects Caused Stomach Paralysis and Severe Abdominal Pain, Lawsuit Claims

-After suffering severe nausea, vomiting and gastroparesis, a Mississippi man has filed a lawsuit indicating manufacturers failed to provide users with adequate warnings about the risks of Ozempic side effects.
+After suffering severe nausea, vomiting and gastroparesis, a Mississippi man has filed a lawsuit indicating manufacturers failed to provide users or the medical community with adequate warnings about the potential risk that they may experience these Ozempic side effects.

 The complaint (PDF) was brought by Benny Shumpert in the U.S. District Court for the Eastern District of Pennsylvania on April 10, naming Novo Nordisk as the defendant.

-Ozempic (semaglutide) is a type 2 diabetes treatment, and part of a class of similar medications known as glucagon-like peptide-1 (GLP-1) receptor agonists, such as Victoza, Trulicity and Mounjaro.
-The popularity of the class of medications has skyrocketed with the promotion of their weight loss benefits in recent years.
+Ozempic (semaglutide) is a type 2 diabetes treatment, and part of a popular class of similar medications, known as glucagon-like peptide-1 (GLP-1) receptor agonists, which also includes Mounjaro, Wegovy, Zepbound, Victoza, Trulicity and other.
+Amid growing promotion of the weight loss benefits, the popularity of Ozempic and other GLP-1 medications has skyrocketed in recent years.

-Although promoted as safe and effective, with few long-term side effects, GLP-1 medications have been linked to severe gastrointestinal issues, such as stomach paralysis (gastroparesis), ileus, abdominal obstructions and other adverse effects.
+Although the drug has been promoted as safe and effective, with few long-term side effects, Ozempic has been linked to severe gastrointestinal issues, such as stomach paralysis (gastroparesis), ileus, abdominal obstructions and other adverse effects.

-Now, like Shumpert, hundreds of former patients are pursuing Ozempic lawsuits, Wegovy lawsuits and Mounjaro lawsuits.
-Each claim presents similar allegations that users developed painful and debilitating stomach problems, which could have been avoided if the drug makers had not provided false and misleading information to patients and the medical community.
+Now, thousands of former users like Shumpert are pursuing Ozempic lawsuits, Wegovy lawsuits and Mounjaro lawsuits, each presenting similar allegations that users were left with painful and debilitating stomach problems, which could have been avoided if the drug makers had not provided false and misleading information to patients and the medical community.

 Ozempic Lawsuit